tripikad/trip2/readme.md

 ### Convert #1

+- Messages:
+    - 7315910 dupes
+    - User +1 ?

 - double run on taxonomy relations!

-- missing:

-    - all
-    - offers
-    - editor

 - filter frontimg tag from blog posts

-### Convert #2

 - photo: Mitte-reisipildid?

-- flights:

-    - regexp price from the title
+- flights: regexp price from the title

 - misc -> new term?
 - expat -> new term?